 If you'd like to attend or volunteer your services to assist AOPA in any way please contact Pauline Vahey.

 Upcoming Meeting Schedule

-Subject to internet availability, it is planned to also run this as a hybrid meeting online using Zoom.
+It is planned to also run this as a hybrid meeting online using Zoom.

 Members Working Group Terms of Reference